 Since October 16, Dayan started visiting our division headquarters each and every day.
 We welcomed him gladly.
 We would make coffee for the guest who had made a point of getting to know every person in the command center.
-Dayan would give me the latest update on the other sectors, express his opinion on the direction I should aim at, but make sure to say these were ministerial opinions and not an attempt to interfere with the commands working their way through the channels of command… When leaving, he’d say “Tomorrow – same time, different place"
+Dayan would give me the latest update on the other sectors, express his opinion on the direction I should aim at, but make sure to say these were ministerial opinions and not an attempt to interfere with the commands working their way through the channels of command… When leaving, he’d say “Tomorrow – same time, different place.”

-Dayan’s Pessimism at Editors’ Committee and in TV Appearances
+Dayan’s Pessimism at Editors’ Committee and Media Appearances

-At a time when censorship was tight and the media very centralized, we should appreciate Dayan’s approach that people should be told the whole truth, in contrast to Meir and Elazar’s stance.
-Dayan felt that pretense was wrong.
-He did not want to fill the role of leader in an inauthentic way.
-He didn’t hide his feelings from his colleagues and didn’t see why he should act any differently towards the public.
-On October 10, four days after the start of the war, Dayan gave a briefing to the Editors’ Committee, a body consisting of all leaders of the seventh estate in Israel of that time.
-Until then, committee members had received only very partial information and were laboring under various misconceptions.
-Dayan, by that time was certain that the IDF would win the campaign, shared with them the failures of the first few days and the difficulties the IDF was confronting.
-The picture he painted was bleak, certainly compared to what they had believed was happening on the fronts until this briefing.
-And so, the editors decided to kill the messenger, telling Meir not to allow Dayan to say such things on television; they felt the people would not be able to bear it.
-As time passed, with gossip mingling with historical facts, the events of October 7 merged with the October 10 briefing; the confusing narrative that emerged made the public believe that Dayan had somehow lost his bearings.
+During a period of strict censorship and centralized media, Dayan, unlike Meir and Elazar, believed in truthfully informing the public.
+Dayan insisted on leading authentically, and sought transparency with his colleagues and the public.
+On October 10, he briefed the Editors’ Committee.
+While now more optimistic, he painted a grim picture of the first days’ failures, which contrasted with the committee members’ prior understandings.
+Consequently, the editors urged Meir to prohibit Dayan from saying such things on television, fearing the public would not be able to bear it.
+Over time, events from October 7 and 10 merged, causing confusion and leading the public to believe that Dayan had somehow lost his bearings.

-This was a case in which two contradictory approaches to communication and public information clashed: Dayan’s approach, according to which the people should be told the truth, was opposed by Elazar, who felt the people should be given a sense of optimism.
-For example, Elazar instructed the IDF Spokesman to emphasize all achievements.
-His supporters claim that his statement “We’ll break their bones” stemmed from this approach rather than from hubris, as others say.
-Which approach is preferable?
-It is similar to the tough medical dilemma of telling a terminally ill patient the truth about their situation or not.
-It is a very difficult call to make; each approach has clear pluses and minuses.
-Neither is the obvious choice.
-In the end, the decision depends on the worldview and values of the person making the decision.
+This highlights a case of two contradictory communication approaches: Dayan’s honesty versus Elazar’s preference for creating public optimism.
+Which approach is preferable is debatable, similar to the medical dilemma of whether to tell a terminally ill patient the truth.
+Each approach has clear pluses and minuses; neither one is clearly better.
+Ultimately, the decision depends on the decision-maker’s worldview and values.

 The Fall of the First-line Strongpoints and the POW Question